 - WAC 296-155-040 (2)….Every employer shall do everything reasonably necessary to protect the life and safety of its employees.

 What To Do If You Have a Serious Construction Site Injury?

 - Talk to a lawyer who knows both L&I Law and Third Party Law

 Construction site attorneys, crane accident lawyers, road construction lawyers all have a working knowledge of construction law and medical trauma.
 It’s their job to prove that your injuries are the result of the defendants negligence.

 Crane Accident Lawyer

 Crane accident law is unique.
-A good crane accident lawyer will help discover and prove improper rigging, overload, inadequate assembly, operator error, boom collapse, lack of safety precautions, and why other circumstances showing the accident happened.
+A good crane accident lawyer can help discover and prove improper rigging, overload, inadequate assembly, operator error, boom collapse, lack of safety precautions, and why other circumstances showing the accident happened.